 Healthy Thanksgiving dishes

 Here are links to healthy Thanksgiving dishes.
-I have not personally tried and tested them, but plan to use several of them this Thanksgiving.
+I have personally tried several of them.
+Spicy Roasted Sweet Potatoes and Holiday Roasted Vegetables are some of my favorites.

 Turkey: